Cedric Harmon: Career

 Harmon began preaching in his church as a child.
 After attending seminary, he spent 13 years working Americans United for Separation of Church and State as Associate Field Director for Religious Outreach, recruiting and training clergy willing to provide legislative testimony about issues of religion and government to legislative bodies.

 In 2008, he began as a volunteer organizer of clergy working to gain marriage equality in Washington, D.C., serving as a steering committee member, simultaneously founding an inclusive church congregation and serving as Associate Pastor.
-He then co-founded Many Voices with Ann Thompson Cook, taking up the post of Minister of Welcoming Resources, later transitioning to co-director, then Executive Director.
+He then co-founded Many Voices with Ann Thompson Cook, taking up the post of Minister of Welcoming Resources, later transitioning to co-director, then executive director.

-In 2011, Harmon presented the lecture "Sexuality as Gift or Problem: Re-educating the Black Church about LGBT Issues" at the Metropolitan Community Church of Corpus Christi's People of African Descent, Friends & Advocates Conference.
+In 2011, Harmon presented the lecture "Sexuality as a Gift or Problem: Re-educating the Black Church about LGBT Issues" at the Metropolitan Community Church of Corpus Christi's People of African Descent, Friends & Advocates Conference.

 In 2012, Harmon was a presenter at the LGBTQ Victory Institute's annual OUT On the Hill conference.

 In 2013, Harmon lectured at the University of Maryland on the topic of the Civil War and civil rights with his presentation "Creating a More Perfect Union."

 In 2014, Harmon was a presenter for the workshop "Advancing Equitable Outcomes for Black LBGTQ Communities" at the Association of Black Foundation Executives' annual conference.
 He also joined dozens of faith and government leaders, including then-San Francisco Mayor Gavin Newsom, in petitioning San Francisco Archbishop Cordileone to cancel his appearance at the anti-LGBT extremist National Organization for Marriage’s rally and march.
 He also became involved with SAGE Story, a national digital storytelling and anti-isolation program for LGBT community elders.

 In 2015, Harmon and his Many Voices co-founder Ann Thompson Cook published And God Loves Each One: A Black Church Guide to Sexual Orientation.
-The same year, he offered testimony before Washington, D.C.
-City Councilmember Yvette M. Alexander and the Committee on Health and Human Services in support of the Death with Dignity Act of 2015.
+The same year, he offered testimony before Washington, D.C., City Councilmember Yvette M. Alexander and the Committee on Health and Human Services in support of the Death with Dignity Act of 2015.